JacekDubikowski/build-your-own-framework/readme.md

 ##### Annotation processor testing

 The annotation processor is rather poorly prepared for being tested.
-The one way is to create separate project/Gradle or Maven submodule.
+One way is to create a separate project/Gradle or Maven submodule.
 It would then use the annotation processor and compilation failure would mean something is wrong.
 It doesn't sound good right?

-The other option is to utilise the [compile-testing](https://github.com/google/compile-testing) library created by Google.
+The other option is to utilize the [compile-testing](https://github.com/google/compile-testing) library created by Google.
 It simplifies the testing process, even though the tool isn't perfect.
 Please find the tutorial [here](https://chermehdi.com/posts/compiler-testing-tutorial/).